Amey-Thakur/HANGMAN-WORD-GAME/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

+Grateful acknowledgment to **[Mega Satish](https://github.com/msatmod)** and **[Saakshi Deokar](https://www.linkedin.com/in/saakshideokar/)** for their collaboration on this mini-project.
+Their meaningful contributions, guidance, and support were instrumental in shaping this work.

 Developed as part of the 3rd Semester Mini-Project at **Terna Engineering College** (Batch of 2022).

 ---